frahugo/lugbulk/README.md

 For a project support or LUG bulk order, first, you need to export sheet with the right buyers and quantities (the order sheet, not the nominations sheet).

-- First, open the Excel sheet and click on the tab at the bottom to make the order sheet active.
+- First, go in the Google Sheet and download as CSV the two sheets (replace X with appropriate number):
+    - Commande: rename to lb202X-orig.csv
+    - MembresCommande: rename to lb202X-membres.csv
+- Open lb202X-orig.csv in LibreOffice or other software:
-- Then make sure that the first row has LUG member IDs that are included in the bulk.
-Clear all the other cells on that row (look at the end of the row, mauybe some left-overs from previous LB).
+    - Make sure that the first row has LUG member IDs that are included in the bulk.
-- Then select "File > Save As" and select the CSV UTF-8 format.
-Excel will complain that the format does not support multiple sheets and that it will export the active sheet: click on OK.
+    - Review the buyers columns and remove the non-participating buyers.
+    - Go at the bottom and look at the total pieces per buyer.
+If a buyer has 0 as the total, delete the column.
+    - Then save the file as CSV format to lb202X.csv
+- Follow instruction above to generate the PDF files and labels.